-- 6. Contestants must be ready for their classes on time.
-In consideration for the judge, there will be only approximately two to three minutes between classes.
-If a tack or animal change is necessary between classes, the exhibitor is responsible for having sufficient help outside the ring to make the change quickly. - 7.
-Patterns to be used for showmanship classes will be posted one-half hour before the beginning of the show. - 8.
-All exhibitors are required to follow the official Kansas 4-H Horse Show dress code.
-A Long-sleeved shirt or blouse and long pants must be worn.
-Western hat and boots are required in all western classes. - 9.
-4-H'ers may enter a maximum of two horses in each halter (conformation) class.
-4-H'ers are limited to one entry in all performance classes, including showmanship. - 10.
+- 8. The use of protective headgear, in place of a hat, is encouraged in any and all classes, including judged, timed and futurity classes. - 9.
+4-H Hunter Hack (classes 3033 and 3034) must complete the safety check at the designated time before the classes; however, if during the safety check a) horse refuses to jump three times; b) 4-H members falls off horse during the practice course or c) the horse cannot complete both jumps, the 4-H member will be disqualified from the class. - The Horse Show Management Team has the authority to combine classes.
+Classes of less than five will be reviewed.
+Extension Offices will be notified after entry deadline if a class is not held - 11.
+Lunging is allowed in designated areas.
+Designated areas will be posted. - 12.
+Exhibitors wanting to declare an unauthorized entry or rule violation etc. must follow the Protest Procedure as outlined by the Kansas 4-H Horse Show Rule Book and/or Kansas State Fair General Rules. - 13.
 Health Requirements (in-state origin): - a.
 All horses are required to have evidence of a negative equine infectious anemia (EIA/Coggins) test conducted within 12 months before exhibition.
-In-state horses are required to have a current coggins test but not a CVI. - b.
+Instate horses are required to have a current coggins test but not a CVI. - b.
 All horses must be VSV inspected by vet before unloading - c.
 Animals with lesions of ringworm or club lamb fungus, warts, sore mouth or infested with mange as determined by officials of the KDAH or exhibition staff will not be permitted to exhibit. - d.
 All required tests must be conducted by a state-approved laboratory. - e.
 All animals are subject to examination by officials of the KDAH or those designated by the exhibition staff, and shall be free of clinical signs of infectious or contagious disease.